 FAQs

-Why is my Ras Malai hard?
+Why is my Ras Malai hard or dense?

-Why did my patties break in syrup?
+Why did my Ras Malai break apart in the syrup?

 Can Ras Malai be frozen?